vahidhedayati/grails-jenkins-plugin/README.md

 authentication on jenkins remote end, so you can leave these blank
 ```

+The Choice: dashboard(shows history + you can view logs) OR Directly trigger build and watch logs
 ```
 Choice:
 	Dashboard (not done yet will hopefully be part of 0.1),